elugens/hello-javascript/docs/general-javascript-questions/objects-the-basics/object-methods.md

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
+  <div><strong>Interview Response:</strong> Unbound this in JavaScript leads to the loss of context, resulting in runtime errors or unexpected behavior when attempting to access properties or methods that rely on the proper binding of this.
+</div><br /><br />
   <div><strong>Interview Response:</strong> In JavaScript, the “this” keyword is free.
 Its value is evaluated at run-time and does not depend on where the method was defined.
 But instead, the object that precedes the dot.
 The concept of run-time evaluated "this" has both pluses and minuses.
 On the one hand, a function can get reused for different objects, and on the other hand, greater flexibility creates more possibilities for mistakes.
 </div><br />
   <div><strong className="codeExample">Code Example:</strong> Unbound "this"<br /><br />